 All of us at SVYS/SVCO were sorry to see him go, but wished him happiness in his future, which we knew he was on the road to attaining.
 It is beyond heartbreaking that he was taken from us so soon.
 We feel very fortunate to have known him, made music with him, and been his friend.

 Musicians are required to report rehearsal absences in advance.

-Orchestral and string ensembles for students in grade school through high school.
+The Youth Symphony, Sinfonia Orchestra and the Preparatory Orchestra are for students in grade school through high school.

 Beginning string instruction for students at local schools and home-schooled children in grades 3-6.